ycm-core/YouCompleteMe/README.md

 Yes, [Clang's `CompilationDatabase` system][compdb] is also supported.
 Again, see the above linked example file.

-TODO: compile flags, include paths, ycm_clang_options, CompilationDatabase support, how the search system works (subsequence match), extending the semantic engine for other langs, using ListToggle
+TODO: compile flags, include paths, ycm_extra_conf, CompilationDatabase support, how the search system works (subsequence match), extending the semantic engine for other langs, using ListToggle